wiederk/MNXB11-project-template/README.md

 Change into the folder external/ and then afterwards /include and then run *git clone git@github.com:fmtlib/fmt.git*.
 Make a new directory build inside fmt and change into build directory.
 Run the configiration process by running *cmake -DCMAKE_INSTALL_PREFIX=/path(path to the installation directory).* Run make install to build and install the library.

 ## Data Preparation
-Change into the directory /datasets (*cd datasets*) and run the bash file *./cleandata.sh* and get the file processed_data.csv.
+Change into the directory /datasets (*cd datasets*) and first extract all the datasets from the tarball, by running *tar zxvf datasets.tgzn*.
+Then run the bash file *./cleandata.sh* and get the file processed_data.csv.

 ## Data Extraction
 Make sure you are in the directory /datasets (*cd datasets* if needed) and compile the c++ file data_extraction.cxx by running "g++ data_extraction.cxx -Werror -Wall -Wextra -o extraction".
 Now run *./extraction* to get the dataset Extracted_data.csv.